SAP-samples/teched2023-AD268/exercises/ex4/README.md

 6. Repeat the steps for the second HDI container.
 At the end, Your database explorer should have these.
 <br>![](/exercises/ex4/images/EndResult.png)

 7. Expand the tiny-cap-container and Click on Tables.
 Open any one table by Double clicking on it.
 You should see the schema value on the right.
-Copy it.
+Copy and Save it.
 <br>![](/exercises/ex4/images/Tiny.png)

-8. Repeat the same for user-cap-container and copy the schema value.
+8. Repeat the same for user-cap-container and copy and save the schema value.
 <br>![](/exercises/ex4/images/User.png)

 ## Exercise 4.2 - Run the SQL commands